Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Introduction

-{\bf Single-Year Crop-Type Classification.} Pre-deep learning parcel-based classification methods rely on such as support vector machines \cite{zheng2015support} or random forests \cite{vuolo2018much} operating on handcrafted descriptors such as the Normalized Difference Vegetation Index.
-The temporal dynamics are typically handled with stacking \cite{vuolo2018much}, probabilistic graphical models \cite{siachalou2015hidden}, or dynamic time warping method \cite{belgiu2018sentinel}.
+\paragraph{ Single-Year Crop-Type Classification.} Single-year crop-type classification involves the classification of the crop grown in a parcel from a single year worth of observation.
+Pre-deep learning parcel-based classification methods rely on such as support vector machines \cite{zheng2015support} or random forests \cite{vuolo2018much} operating on handcrafted descriptors such as the Normalized Difference Vegetation Index.
+The temporal dynamics are typically handled with stacking \cite{vuolo2018much}, probabilistic graphical models \cite{siachalou2015hidden}, or dynamic warping method \cite{belgiu2018sentinel}.

-The adoption of deep learning-based methods, in conjunction with growing data availability, has allowed for significant increases in the performance of parcel-based crop classification.
-The spatial dimension of parcels is typically handled with Convolutional Neural Networks (CNN) \cite{kussul2017deep}, parcel-based statistics \cite{russwurm2020self}, or set-based encoders \cite{garnot2019time}.
+In conjunction with growing data availability, the adoption of deep learning-based methods has allowed for a large increase in performance for parcel-based crop classification.
+The spatial dimension of parcels is typically handled with convolutional neural networks \cite{kussul2017deep}, parcel-based statistics \cite{russwurm2020self}, or set-based encoders \cite{garnot2019time}.
 The temporal dynamics are modeled with temporal convolutions \cite{pelletier2019deep}, recurrent neural networks \cite{garnot2019time}, hybrid convolutional-recurrent networks \cite{russwurm2018multi}, and temporal attention \cite{russwurm2020self, garnot2020satellite, yuan2020self}.

-Multiple recent studies \cite{kondmann2021denethor, garnot2020lightweight, garnot2020satellite, schneider2020re, garnot2021panoptic} have solidified the PSE+LTAE (Pixel Set Encoder + Lightweight Temporal Attention) as the state-of-the-art of crop type classification.
+Multiple recent studies \cite{kondmann2021denethor, garnot2020lightweight, garnot2020satellite, schneider2020re, garnot2021panoptic} have solidified the PSE+LTAE (Pixel Set Encoder \& Lightweight Temporal Attention) as the state-of-the-art of crop type classification for these reasons.
 Furthermore, this network is particularly parsimonious in terms of computation and memory usage, which proves well suited for training on multi-year data.
-Finally, the code is freely available \footnote{\url{https://github.com/VSainteuf/lightweight-temporal-attention-pytorch}}.
+Finally, the code is available (\url{https://github.com/VSainteuf/lightweight-temporal-attention-pytorch}, accessed on 10/10/21).
 For these reasons, we choose to use this network as the basis for our analysis and design modifications.\\